sourcetab/sourcetab/website/src/pages/docs/widgets/clock.md

 ### Format

 Sets the clock to show a customized format.
 See [here](https://github.com/jwr12135/date-form#expressdate-reference) for more details on using the formatter.
-Any format specified here ignores the above options.
+If the format is specified here, the clock ignores the above formatting options.